felidsche/enel-experiments/cluster_experiment/README.md

 ## 8. delete `sparkapplication` from the cluster
 - show all `sparkapplications`: `kubectl get sparkapplications`
 - delete a certain `sparkapplication`: `kubectl delete sparkapplication <SparkApplication name>`

+## 9. check a (running) `sparkapplication` on the cluster
+- `kubectl describe sparkapplication <SparkApplication name>`

+## 10. schedule `Analytics` workload every 10m and track only the last 20 successful runs
+- update the application after 20 runs
+- see `conf/analytics`